Constructor

 Dumping variable on screen.
 Like console.log with configurable options.
 Useful for quick debugging and testing.
 You can also use it to dump variables in production without worrying about performance because it is using Bajo's built-in cache to store the result of util's inspect, so it will only be processed once for each unique variable.

 Any argument passed to this method will be displayed on screen.
-If the last argument is a boolean true, app will quit rightaway after dumping.
+If the last argument is a string \q or .q, app will quit rightaway after dumping.

 If you have bajoCli plugin installed, variables will be displayed in a nice box using boxen package.
 Otherwise, it will fallback to console.log with util's inspect result.

 To have more control on how the variable is displayed, you can set options in Bajo's config under dump key.
-See Bajo#config for details.
+See Bajo.TConfig for details.

 | Name | Type | Attributes | Description |